 This happens because there is not enough space for the powder to mix with the water molecules, making it harder to combine.

 However, when there is too much liquid, it might make it harder to mix as well.
-This is because adding too much liquid makes it harder for the protein to bind.
+Adding too much liquid makes it harder for the protein to bind.

-Since both too little and too much water are not good for clumping, it’s important to measure the ratios between liquid and protein (I’ll cover the exact ratios below).
+Since too little and too much water are not good for clumping, measuring the ratios between liquid and protein (I’ll cover the exact ratios below).

 4. Type of Liquid